Slevinski/sw10js/README.md

 ## The SignWriting 2010 JavaScript Library
 - - -
-> Version 1.5.0
+> Version 1.5.1
-June 4th, 2015
+June 10th, 2015

-SignWriting 2010 is the modern implementation and international specification of the SignWriting script for the internet community that includes TrueType Fonts and a compact JavaScript library.
+SignWriting 2010 is the modern implementation and international specification of the SignWriting script for the internet community that includes TrueType Fonts, CSS Declarations, and a compact JavaScript library.

 - - -